Montana Public Employee Retirement Administration

 You do not need to be vested (have five years of membership service) to purchase Refunded Service.

 If you leave your job and request a refund of your accumulated contributions (contributions plus interest) and later return to a SRS-covered position, you can purchase the refunded service at anytime prior to retirement if you are an active member.
 You must be vested to purchase refunded service if you are inactive.
-To purchase the refund, you must repay the accumulated contributions you received and pay the interest that would have been credited to your account had the refund not taken place.
+To purchase the refund, you must repay the accumulated contributions you received and pay the interest at the actuarial assumed rate of return in effect at the time of the redeposit.

 Refunded service is both membership service and service credit.